-The extent to which we can break down starchy, hard-to-digest foods is relatively dependant upon the amount of alpha galactosidase present.
+The extent to which we can break down starchy, hard-to-digest foods is relatively dependent upon the amount of alpha-galactosidase present.
 The human body produces these enzymes in the mouth in the form of saliva, as well as in the pancreas, from which it moves into the small intestine and the rest of the digestive tract.
 With age, the body produces less of this enzyme.

 What Does Alpha Galactosidase Do?